Famous Music Locations In London, England

 Chalk Farm, London NW1 8EH, UK

-As the name suggests, this legendary music venue was once the site of a 19th century railway roundhouse.
+As the name suggests, this legendary music venue was once the site of a 19th-century railway roundhouse.
 However, the Roundhouse is best known as one of the spots that launched the British punk rock movement.
-While it may have been a famous appearance by New York’s the Ramones that set everything off, British punk bands were also making its mark.
-This includes the Sex Pistols, the Clash and the Buzzcocks.
-Yet not only were punk bands performing at the Roundhouse but many other famous music artists.
-For example, the Doors, the Rolling Stones, Pink Floyd, Led Zeppelin, David Bowie and Jimi Hendrix have made appearances here.
-Today, the Roundhouse continues to host live music, including the annual In the Round Festival.
+While it may have been a famous New York Ramones appearance that set everything off, British punk bands were also making their mark.
+This includes the Sex Pistols, the Clash, and the Buzzcocks.
+Yet not only were punk bands performing at the Roundhouse, but many other famous music artists.
+For example, the Doors, the Rolling Stones, Pink Floyd, Led Zeppelin, David Bowie, and Jimi Hendrix have appeared here.
+The Roundhouse hosts live music today, including the annual In the Round Festival.

 More Famous Music Locations in Camden

 As one of the premier spots for live music in London, Camden is home to several prominent music attractions.
 For starters, there are the Clash steps, the spot for the Clash’s first album cover photo at the Stables Market.
-Not far away is the statue of former Camden resident Amy Winehouse, amid other venues like Electric Ballroom, Dublin Castle and KOKO.
+The statue of former Camden resident Amy Winehouse is not far away, amid other venues like Electric Ballroom, Dublin Castle, and KOKO.
 Also in Camden is London’s new Music Walk of Fame.

 Royal Albert Hall